 Emotions are a common eating trigger.
 Happy?
 You might eat a treat to celebrate.
 Sad?
 You might eat to soothe yourself with comfort food.
 Angry?
-You might take it out with a fork instead of the person who really caused it.
+You might take it out on a fork instead of the person who really caused it.
 But if you turn to food for emotional reasons, you won't resolve the underlying issues.
 It may help to track your eating habits in a journal, noting your emotional state when you headed for that snack.
 Writing it down may help you make a connection you hadn't seen before, like the fact that you eat when you're lonely or angry.
-Then you'll know for the future to look for a different outlet, such as calling a friend when you're lonely or turning to that punching bag when you're mad or stressed.
-If emotional eating is a known problem for you, check out SparkPeople's 10-step guide to overcoming emotional eating.
+Then you'll know to look for a different outlet, such as calling a friend when you're lonely or turning to that punching bag when you're mad or stressed.

 Out of Boredom

 Sometimes you're not emotional—you're just bored.
-For many people, eating seems like a good solution when there's nothing better to do; whether you graze at home on the weekends or entertain yourself with lavish dinners out.
+For many people, eating seems like a good solution when there's nothing better to do, whether you graze at home on the weekends or entertain yourself with lavish dinners out.
 But eating can only last for so long—and then you have an afternoon to fill!
 If you know boredom is a trigger for your emotional eating, have a list of strategies in place to keep yourself busy and entertained when you don't have anything else to do.
-Catch up with an old friend, write an old-fashioned snail-mail letter, write in your journal or blog, volunteer in your community, take up a new hobby or read a book you've always wanted to read.
+Catch up with an old friend, write an old-fashioned snail-mail letter, write in your journal or blog, volunteer in your community, take up a new hobby or read a book.
 Better yet, make your boredom-buster an active endeavor, such as trying a new class at the gym, playing an active video game, going for a walk with the dog or flying a kite.
-Eating won't sound as appealing if you have a fun alternative to occupy your mind and your body!
+Eating won't sound as appealing if you have a fun alternative to occupy your mind and body.